gerph/riscos-presenter/rougol/speaker-notes.md

 # RISC OS Pyromaniac
 ## What good is it?
 (1)

 So it's an Operating System, but can you actually do anything with it?
 I wrote this presentation software with it, without touching any part of the Classic system.

-So in that regard it's been really successful.
+Does this presentation tool work on RISC OS Classic?
+Yes.
+But it didn't work first go.
+The FontMap module that I use was built wrongly.
+I had misconverted one of the build tools to 64bit.
+The result was that loading the module on RISC OS Classic broke ResourceFS and MessageTrans - and because the system is dependant on them, that meant you had to reboot.

+The presentation tool itself didn't quite work when run from the desktop.
+I'd forgotten that there's the Wimp Command Window pending that you have to clear, otherwise you get odd effects.

+Then I came to run it on RISC OS 5 and ... it locks up the machine.
+I'd already fixed the FontMap module so the lock up was surprising.
+Clearly I was doing something wrong, but what?
+It turned out that if you select an out-of-bounds screen bank, RISC OS 5 gets upset.
+There was a bug in my code that meant I was selecting the wrong bank, which should have been a benign operation, but was actually hanging the machine.

+So those are two major problems resulting in reboots during development.
+That backs up my original assertion that RISC OS is bad for testing.
+But could these have been found within Pyromaniac?

+Firstly, if it did get into a bad state, it probably would mean killing the Pyromaniac process, but that's pretty much expected.
+However, the FontMap problem didn't trigger because I haven't got around to implementing ResourceFS yet.
+It would have been found then.

+The bank selection problem probably wouldn't have been found unless I went looking for it - you see, I've implemented the screen bank selection as a hash of bank numbers.
+You use one and it comes into existance.
+There is bounds checking, but it didn't report a misuse.
+There is now a warning for that case.

+What other things does Pyromaniac help with?
+There's the build service, which was just a fun side project.
+It's pretty functional, and it can build things pretty well.

-I get a chance to try things out that I wouldn't otherwise be able to.
+And I get a chance to try things out that I wouldn't otherwise be able to.

-I mentioned Jason Tribbeck's Sound System earlie.
-During his talk last month, I knocked up a prototype using his documentation to see how well it fits together - I only spent about 3 hours on it, but the result is some hopefully useful feedback.
+I mentioned Jason Tribbeck's Sound System earlier.
+During his talk last month, I knocked up a prototype using his documentation to see how well it fits together - I only spent about 3 hours on it, but the result was some hopefully useful feedback.
 The source to that 3 hours work is linked at the end of the talk.

 And then there's the chance to debug other people's software.